для этой страницы,

 All the presets settings are identical.
 The scattering versatility is achieved mostly because of the scattering LUT textures.

 A 2D texture defining the base color of the sky.
-The texture means the following:
+The use of texture depends on the Scattering mode of the active World light source.
+If the Sun scattering mode is selected, the texture means the following:

 - Left to right: the position of the Sun above the surface (time of day).